NRC policy on Conflict of Interest and post-employment

 The President of NRC as appointed under subsection 3 (1) of the National Research Council Act.

-The Secretary General of NRC who is designated by the President as having general responsibility for the application of this Policy.
+The Senior Ethics Officer of the NRC who is designated by the President as having general responsibility for the application of this Policy.

 - NRC Employee

 A continuing or term employee, an employee on leave with or without pay.

 - Designated Position

 NRC position designated as having specific post-employment responsibilities.

 A situation in which an NRC employee has private interests that could improperly influence the performance of his or her official duties and responsibilities or in which the employee uses his or her position for personal gain.
 This definition includes the following distinctions: